Overview of Apologia’s Exploring Creation with General Science, 3rd Edition Student Notebook

 The General Science Student Notebook Includes:

-- Pages where the student takes notes.
-These pages include prompts to help teach the student how to pull out pertinent information from the text
+- Note-taking pages that contain prompts to help teach the student how to pull out pertinent information from the text

 - Space to answer the On Your Own questions that are listed in each module

-- Space to record their results from the many hands-on activities
+- Space to record their results from the many “Explore More” hands-on activities

 - Creation Connection pages where students record their intellectual, emotional, and spiritual reactions to what they are learning

-- Space to record answer to the On Your Own questions.
+- Space to record answer to the Study Guide questions.
 These questions serve as review and prep for the tests

 Additional Note-Taking Tips for Your Student

-The Student Notebook also includes tips for writing good notes.
-Here are just some tips for writing good notes that students will be introduced to in this notebook:
+The Student Notebook also includes tips for writing notes.
+Here are some of those tips for writing thorough notes that students will be introduced to in this notebook:

 - Make sure to include the main ideas of each passage and list the minor concepts under the main ones.